 Unfortunately, many banks dislike receiving and dealing with reconsideration requests so they make it difficult for customers to find their direct contact information (i.e. their reconsideration phone lines and reconsideration postal addresses).
 In most cases, they provide a general ‘credit card application status’ phone line first, and from there, prompt you to write a letter and/or transfer you to a reconsideration phone line.
 However, please note that some credit card rejection notices come with a contact number – if yours does, call that number instead.
-In other instances, use the list below to find the ‘credit card application status’ phone lines and mailing addresses for the bank that issues the card you were rejected for:

 |Issuer||Phone Number||Mailing Address|